 What’s a Rotator Cuff?

-The rotator cuff is a grouping of muscles and tendons that secures the head of your arm bone into your shoulder socket.
-It is a complex area, and there are several ways it can be injured.
+The rotator cuff is a grouping of muscles and tendons that surround the shoulder blade and secures the head of your upper arm bone into your shoulder socket.
+The shoulder joint is a complex area, and there are several ways it can be injured.

 PAIN MANAGEMENT TREATMENTS FOR ROTATOR CUFF INJURIES INCLUDE: